-Do you know the exact dollar amount? (hint: it's much more than you think.)
+Do you know the exact dollar amount?
+(Hint: it’s much more than you think.)

 Do you think that CRA and Provincial Governments deserve a bonus on your final tax return for the good work they have done for you over the years?
-It is doubtful that you feel this way.
+(Just kidding) It is doubtful that you feel this way.

 If you could, wouldn’t you want to leave as much as possible to family and friends?
 By voluntarily including charity in your plan in a very specific way, you can virtually disinherit CRA, thereby maximizing what will go to your heirs and create your legacy.

-Furthermore, through estate planning, you can then exercise control over the distribution of your assets and determine how often, when (at what age), how much and what's required for your heirs to receive their inheritance.
+Furthermore, through proper estate planning, you can then exercise control over the distribution of your assets and determine how often, when (at what age), how much and what’s required for your heirs to receive their inheritance.

-Estate planning isn't about dying, it's about control and execution of your final wishes.
-It's about whether you're going to endow somebody else's (the government's) values by involuntarily sending your assets through the probate and tax system or take charge and endow your own values through careful planning that will directly fund the people, causes and institutions you deeply care about.
+Estate planning isn’t about dying, it’s about control and execution of your final wishes.
+It’s about whether you’re going to endow somebody else’s (meaning the government’s) values by involuntarily sending your assets through the probate and tax system or take charge and endow your own values through careful planning that will directly fund the people, causes and institutions you deeply care about.
 The choice is yours to make.